software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 The JavaScript file is bundled using a _bundler_.
 The bundler will combines many JavaScript code files into a single one that is loadable in the browser.
 We will be using the [esbuild](https://esbuild.github.io/) bundler.

-If we take a look at the `scripts` section of the `package.json` file in the root folder of the project, we'll see three scripts:
+If we take a look at the `scripts` section of the `package.json` file in the root directory of the project, we'll see three scripts:

 ```json
 {